ChrisHarte/dotfiles/readme.md

 * split the mysite. & com into two elements wrapped in span tags.
 * convert mysite.com into unicode, the email client will translate it into text and not be able to translate that into an identifiable url.

+Please note option 2 isn't a surefire win as some email clients (ipad, outlook latest) will make it into a link regardless of your efforts.

 ### Unicode Converters

 [http://www.pinnacledisplays.com/unicode-converter.htm](http://www.pinnacledisplays.com/unicode-converter.htm)